 I Bought my V-strom July 2017, it was used low km on it.
 I have ridden various motorcycles before, mostly twins, a Supersport Ducati 750, a Super Tenere 750, a Moto Guzzi NTX 650 and even an old Triumph 650, but prior to the Suzuki I had a Vespa PX 200 for a few years but eventually I started missing motorcycles after the cool and weird Vespa scene had faded off.
 So, I looked around a bit and was real hung up on the V-strom, it was rather cheap to buy, and looked the right choice of affordable transportation to the University.
 As far as I know, some components are more or less the same from gen 2 (2012–2016) to gen 4 (2020+), for ex the chassis geometry is similar, and the engine too is relatively the same power plant.

-What is the V-strom?
-Street bike?
-Adventure tourer?
-Touring motorcycle?
-Depeche Mode wrote “Get the balance right” and Indeed the V-strom gives a balanced package.
-It’s a road oriented, and going off-road (for me at least) isn’t fun, unless off-road means white trails.
-Deep sand? mud? gravel? rocks?
-You’ll sink like a stone or fall…better off get a KTM 690 or a Suzuki DR650.
-The V-strom is too heavy.
-But, on paved roads the 650 V-strom feels at home.
+The V-strom is heavy but on asphalt feels at home.
 It’s got a fairly good seat, high with an upright seating position, you have lots of room (I am 1.80, 90 kg).
 The straight line stability pays off in highways.
 On the twisties this stability also pays off, although you have to work a bit to get to flic it from side to side when the pace gets fast.

-The 650 engine puts out about 65 ponies.
+The 650 engine puts out about 65 horses.
 That may not seem a lot, but it’s very torquey and enough to keep you going fast.
-0 to 150 is quite fast.
-If you’re looking to accelerate 150-180 get the 1000 (Which I’ll mention later).
-I rather keep my driver’s licence.
+0 to 140kph is quite fast.
+If you’re looking to accelerate in the 150-180 range, get the 1000 (Which I’ll mention later).
 Besides, these are not the bikes to ride ultra fast.
 Riding two up is fine.
 I heard some say that if you ride two up regularly, you might as well get the 1000.
-Again, it depends what you tend to achieve.
+Again, it depends what you need from the bike.
 Just a note, I don’t know many people who like to ride 170 kph on the back of a motorcycle, not to speak wives.

 The strong sides of the V-strom 650

-- The V-strom is a well balanced motorcycle.
-It can do almost anything.
+- The V-strom is a well balanced versatile motorcycle.

-- Its engine is one of the smoothest, it gives lots of bottom end power.
+- Engine is one of the smoothest, it gives lots of bottom end power.
 With a larger front sprocket (16 instead of 15) I often shift 1 to 3 to 5 and 6th gear.

 - The gear box is fine, no mis-shifting or gear jumping and it’s fairly smooth.